 - 1 How can I learn to play piano by myself?

-- 8 How hard is it to learn piano by yourself?
+- 8 How long does it take to learn piano notes?

 How can I learn to play piano by myself?